curiousjp/paws/README.md

 ## file formats

-You'll need to provide a midi file that conforms to music game notation conventions, and create an ini file to go with it.
+You'll need to provide a midi file that conforms to music game notation conventions (mostly as used by rockband), and create an ini file to go with it.

 As an example, Magnus Palsson has distributed his track "Positive Force" along with Phase Shift, including a midi file (as "notes.mid").
 After renaming the midi file to something more memorable, my ini files look like this:
 ```